Chaldene/pancam/To-Do.md

 * Differentiate between WACL and WACR in WAC plots, especially for temperatures.
 * Calculate CRCs for WAC and verify
 * Rover files extract based on datetime range
+* When reporting WAC Memory check performed and successful, state which camera

 ## Completed